ner0-m/elsa/CONTRIBUTING.md

 interesting, which is not on either of the lists, open an issue explain what you want to do and why it would be useful.

-If you find some places, don't follow certain best practices for the given area, feel free to get in touch and work on it.
+If you find some places, which don't follow certain best practices for the given area, feel free to get in touch and work on it.
 We are always trying to keep up with best practices.

 ### Improve documentation and examples